SoftUni-Internal/interactive-content/EN/01-Arrays/02-Reading-and-Printing-Array.md

   .toArray();
 ```

-We are first reading the input from the console as a string using `scanner.nextLine()`.
+We read the input from the console as a string using `scanner.nextLine()`.

-Then we split the input by a single space using `split(" ")`.
+Then we split it by a single space using `split(" ")`.

-We continue by parsing each string to integer values with `mapToInt(Integer::parseInt)`.
+We continue by parsing each string to integer with `mapToInt(Integer::parseInt)`.

 Finally, we convert the result to an array.